Skip to main content

 npmAuthToken: '${NPM_TOKEN_GOOGLE_SIGN_IN}'

-If you use another package manager (such as Bun), refer to its documentation setting up a custom registry.
+If you use another package manager (such as Bun), refer to its documentation for setting up a custom registry.

 Installing